EdiFabric/EDIFACT.NET/README.md

 ## EDI templates

+The models published on NuGet, such as **EdiFabric.Templates.Edifact**, **EdiFabric.Templates.Padis**, **EdiFabric.Templates.Edigas**, and **EdiFabric.Templates.X12**, are for evaluation only.
+They are a Community plan limitation.
+These examples reference them so you can run the samples on Community.

+On every paid plan the EDI models are plain C# files.
+Add them to the solution by following [How to create EDI template projects](https://support.edifabric.com/hc/en-us/articles/360016750838-How-to-create-EDI-Template-projects).

-Templates in **EdiFabric.Templates.Edifact** and **EdiFabric.Templates.Padis** validate as well as parse.
+The same classes validate as well as parse.
 EdiFabric supports the EDIFACT, EANCOM, and IATA versions.
 If a transaction is missing, [ask for it](https://support.edifabric.com/hc/en-us/requests/new).

 - [EDIFACT](https://support.edifabric.com/hc/en-us/articles/360000353611-EDIFACT-1911-to-D97A)
 - [EANCOM D93A, D96A, and D01B](https://support.edifabric.com/hc/en-us/articles/360000349012-EANCOM-D93A-D96A-and-D01B-)